 You will typically see the following features to mathematics learning:

 In most classes pupils are seated in mixed ability groups as we believe that all pupils can attain highly in mathematics and every pupil will have different strengths and development areas.
-Therefore groupings within classes are flexible and pupils will work in different groups dependent on their need.
+In some year groups or classes where there is a wide range of ability, children may be organised in ability groups.

 Pupils spend far longer on key mathematical concepts in number.
-From Year 3 to Year 6, we follow a structured curriculum map (based on the ‘White Rose Hub’ schemes of work), however this is flexible to the needs of the pupils and therefore if a concept has not been grasped thoroughly by most pupils, there is flexibility to adapt the curriculum map and spend longer teaching or revisiting particular concepts.
+From Year 3 to Year 5, we follow a structured curriculum map (based on the 'NCETM' recovery curriculum), however this is flexible to the needs of the pupils and therefore if a concept has not been grasped thoroughly by most pupils, there is flexibility to adapt the curriculum map and spend longer teaching or revisiting particular concepts.
+The government Ready to Progress Criteria (RTP) will also be used when making judgements about curriculum planning.
 Those pupils who grasp concepts more rapidly are given opportunities to deepen their knowledge further and improve their reasoning skills, through rich problems, rather than accelerating on to new curriculum content.
-All pupils will have access to a daily ‘maths meeting’ for 15 minutes (usually before the main maths lesson).
+Year 6 currently follow the 'White Rose' curriculum map, but again this is flexible depending on the needs of the year group.
+All pupils will have access to a daily 'memory jogger' (in early bird time).
+This is where previously covered concepts and skills will be revisited to aid memory.
+There is also a 'daily maths meeting' for 15 minutes (usually before the main maths lesson).
 During this time pupils will practice the skills of counting, fact recall, mental calculation methods and written methods.
+Years 3 and 4 will also spend some time within this session on the learning and recall of times tables facts.

 Teachers will briefly recap previous learning before building on this previous learning by introducing the next step to the pupils.
 Teachers use concrete apparatus and visual representations at every opportunity to reinforce the concept and ensure deep and meaningful understanding.
 Pupils have the opportunity to practise the new skills using carefully crafted and varied questioning and talk will be used regularly to allow the pupils the opportunity to feedback as to how they solved problems.
 During the teacher input, additional staff should be assessing and identifying those pupils who do not grasp the concept as quickly or fully as others.
 This information will then be passed back to the teacher so that the teacher can work directly with these pupils during independent work.
 During independent learning the pupils should, as far as possible, practise the skills that they have acquired independently to avoid an over-reliance on adults, however throughout this time, additional staff should work with different pupils to support and assess learning.